StoutIEEE/macropad-workshop/readme.md

 ![new folder](macropad-workshop/images/new-folder.png)

 We'll be modifying the `keymap.c` file.
 Open your file, and turn your attention to the `KEYMAP_kc()` function.
 This is where it's kind of up to you what you want to do.
-Basic keys can be put in easlily enough.
-You can find a list of all availible basic keys [here.](https://docs.qmk.fm/#/keycodes_basic)
+Basic keys can be put in easily enough.
+You can find a list of all available basic keys [here.](https://docs.qmk.fm/#/keycodes_basic)
-For this example, we'll make our top three buttons song managment buttons (skip, play/pause, and previous).
+For this example, we'll make our top three buttons song management buttons (skip, play/pause, and previous).
 The `KEYMAP_kc` function makes it so we don't need the `kc_` in front of our keymaps, so we'll omit them.
 Looking at the [list of basic keycodes](https://docs.qmk.fm/#/keycodes_basic) we can use `KC_MPLY, KC_MPRV` and `KC_MNXT`.
 I

 #### Multi-layer